Princess Ezzat-ed-Dowleh

-Ezzat-ed-Dowleh Malekzadeh Khanom (b.
+Princess Malekzadeh Khanom Ezzat ed-Dowleh (b.
 1250/1834-35, d.
-23 Rabi'olthani1323/27 June 1905), the only full sister of Nasser-ed-Din Shah (1264-313/1848-96), second wife of Mirza Taqi Khan Amir Kabir, and grandmother of Mohammad-Ali Shah (r.
+23 Rabi'olthani1323/27 June 1905), only full sister of Nasser ed-Din Shah (1264-313/1848-96), second wife of Mirza Taqi Khan Amir Kabir, and grandmother of Mohammad-Ali Shah (r.
 1324-27/1907-09).
 In 1265/1849, Nasser-ed-Din Shah decided to marry her to his grand vizier, Mirza Taqi Khan.
 Despite the efforts of the king's mother, Mahd-e Olya, who feared that the union would increase Mirza Taqi Khan's power and diminish hers in the royal court as well as that of her close ally, Mirza Aqa Khan Etemad-ed-Dowleh Nuri, and despite the fact that Mirza Taqi Khan himself had no real desire to marry again, the wedding took place on 22 Rabi'olawwal/17 February 1849.
-Ezzat-ed-Dowleh bore him two daughters, Taj-al-Molouk and Hamdam-al-Molouk, but the marriage ended with the fall and execution of Mirza Taqi Khan on 17 Rabi'olawwal 1268/10 January 1852.
+Ezzat-ed-Dowleh bore him two daughters, Taj al-Molouk and Hamdam al-Molouk, but the marriage ended with the fall and execution of Mirza Taqi Khan on 17 Rabi'olawwal 1268/10 January 1852.
 During the three years that they were married, Ezzat-ed-Dowleh remained loyal and loving toward her husband despite speculations to the contrary.
 In the same year that Amir Kabir was killed, Nasser-al-Din Shah forced her to marry Mirza Kazem Khan Nezam-ol-Molk, the son of his new grand vizier, Mirza Aqa Khan Etemad-ed-Dowleh.
 The marriage, which lasted seven years, has been characterized as having been affected by the hate and disgust that Ezzat-ed-Dowleh felt toward her new husband.
 The few extant letters of Ezzat-ed-Dowleh to Nezam-ol-Molk, however, reveal what seems to be her affection for him.
-In any event, Ezzat-ed-Dowleh was married off to her cousin Amir Khan Ayn-ol-Molk, with whom, according to Bamdad (Rejal II, 157), she already had an affair.
-Ayn-ol-Molk died in 1285/1868, and Ezzat-ed-Dowleh was married (until 1309/1892) to Mirza Hossayn Khan Sepahsalar's brother, Yahya Khan Moayyer-ed-Dowleh, and later to Sepahsalar's secretary, Mirza Nasr-Allah Khan.
-Ezzat-ed-Dowleh's daughter, Taj-al-Molouk, now called Omm-al-Khaqan, married the crown prince Mozaffar-al-Din Mirza and bore him a son, the later Mohammad-Ali Shah.
+In any event, Princess Ezzat-ed-Dowleh divorced Nezam ol-Molk and married her cousin Anoushirvan Khan Ayn-ol-Molk, with whom, according to Bamdad (Rejal II, 157), she already had an affair.
+Ayn-ol-Molk died in 1285/1868, and Princess Ezzat ed-Dowleh was married (until 1309/1892) to Mirza Hossein Khan Sepahsalar's brother, Yahya Khan Moayyer ed-Dowleh, and later to Sepahsalar's secretary, Mirza Nasr-Allah Khan.
+Princess Ezzat ed-Dowleh's daughter, Taj al-Molouk Omm al-Khaqan, married crown prince Mozaffar ed-Din Mirza and bore him a son, Mohammad Ali Mirza (later Mohammad-Ali Shah).
+Thus Mohammad Ali Shah is the grandson of both Nasser ed-Din Shah and of Mirza Taghi Khan Amir Kabir.

 (Adapted from Encyclopedia Iranica Article by Kambiz Eslami)

-Below is a family photo of Mother Mahd-e Olia, Son Nasser-ed-Din Shah and Daughter Princess Ezzat-ed-Dowleh.
-This photo is from the private archive of Ambassador Farhad Sepahbody, whose maternal ancestor Princess Ezzat-ed-Dowleh is.
+Below is a family photo of Mother Mahd-e Olia, Son Nasser ed-Din Shah and Daughter Princess Ezzat ed-Dowleh.
+This photo is from the private archive of Ambassador Farhad Sepahbody, whose maternal ancestor is Princess Ezzat ed-Dowleh.